DataTalksClub/machine-learning-zoomcamp/05-deployment/06-docker.md

 ### Windows

-To install the Docker you can just follow the instruction by Andrew Lock in this link: https://andrewlock.net/installing-docker-desktop-for-windows/
+To install the Docker you can just follow the instruction by Andrew Lock in this link: https://andrewlock.net/installing-docker-desktop-for-windows/.

+If you are using a subsystem, and the integration fails when running Docker for the first time, make sure your distribution is enabled in the resources settings.

 ### MacOS